 Participants

 Nine participants (7 females) were recruited for the study (age: M=23.66, SD=2.44) using the same recruitment procedure as in experiment 1.
-Five additional participants were disqualified from the analysis, as they met two of the following predefined excluded criteria: (a) having less than 25 valid trials in each condition (N=3); and (b) showing performance lower than 70% in the main classification task (N=2; determined using a binomial test).
+Five additional participants were disqualified from the analysis, as they met two of the following predefined exclusion criteria: (a) having less than 25 valid trials in each condition (N=3); and (b) showing performance lower than 70% in the main classification task (N=2; determined using a binomial test).
 Another participant was excluded because the experiment crashed during her session.

 Stimuli, Apparatus and Procedure